arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 is to try the parser on its left, first; if that parser fails, instead of propagating the error, it *backtracks* trying the parser on the right, using the original input.
 If both parsers fail, only then a parsing error is returned.
-The implementation is straightforward.
+We implemented it already in [Chapter 3](/monadic-parser-combinators-3), but before introducing a `Parser` type wrapper.
+The implementation is straightforward:

 ```fsharp
 let orElse tryFirst fallback  =